josepabloquesadamolina/Applied-Quantum-Machine-Learning/README.md

 The folders in this repository are organized as follows:

-- The folder called **Main** contains a jupyter notebook file called **NBMF.ipynb** which has the full implementation of the method with detailed comments explaining the functionality of each cell; a dataset of facial images **faces.h5**  and the files containing the graphs of the generated embeddings (.pkl extension) together with the lists (.csv files) of the corresponding embedding times for three different instance sizes.
+- The folder called **Main** contains a jupyter notebook file called **NBMF.ipynb** which has the full implementation of the method with detailed comments explaining the functionality of each cell; the dataset of facial images **faces.h5**; the files containing the graphs of generated embeddings (.pkl extension) and corresponding embedding times, for three different instance sizes.

 - The folder called **Summary** contains additional jupyter notebook files for the posprocessing of the results.
 In particular, this folder contains the files called **plots.ipynb** which have the code to generate the plots summarizing the *Relative Error Evolution*, *%Change in B* and *%Change in C*.
 This is separated into two folders inside, one called **SA** containing the files for the simulated annealing experiments, and other called **QA** containing the summary plots for the quantum annealing experiments.